Mewing: Learn Proper Tongue Posture

 Breathe Through Your Nose

-Nasal breathing supports tongue posture, nitric oxide production, and general airway health.
-Do not mouth breathe.
+Nasal breathing supports tongue posture, increases nitric oxide production, and improves general airway health.
+Mouth breathing negates the benefits of mewing.

 Step 5